Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Notation and basic results

 There are branching rules for spin irreducible supermodules which are similar to branching rules for irreducible representations of symmetric groups.
+Before stating them, we need to define some combinatorial notions.
 We start by defining residues of nodes.
 The residue of the node $(a,b)$ is given by $\res(b)$, where $\res(b)$ is defined as in the introduction.
 So the residue of any node is an integer $i$ with $0\leq i\leq\ell$, where $\ell=\ell_p=(p-1)/2$, and on any row residues are given by

 Again define the content of a partition $\la$ to be $(a_0,\ldots,a_\ell)$ if for every $0\leq i\leq\ell$ we have that $\la$ has $a_i$ nodes of residue $i$.
 Normal nodes (and conormal, good and cogood nodes) can be defined also for $p$-restricted $p$-strict partitions, see for example \cite[Section 9-a]{BK}.
 Let $\la\in\RP_p(n)$.
 For $0\leq i\leq (p-1)/2$ let $\eps_i(\la)$ be the number of $i$-normal nodes of $\la$ and $\phi_i(\la)$ be the number of $i$-conormal nodes of $\la$.
-If $\eps_i(\la)>0$ let $\widetilde e_i\la$ be obtained from $\la$ by removing the $i$-good node of $\la$.
-Similarly, if $\phi_i(\la)>0$ let $\widetilde f_i\la$ be obtained from $\la$ by adding the $i$-cogood node of $\la$.
+If $\eps_i(\la)>0$ we write $\widetilde e_i\la$ for the partition obtained from $\la$ by removing the $i$-good node of $\la$.
+Similarly, if $\phi_i(\la)>0$ we write $\widetilde f_i\la$ for the partition obtained from $\la$ by adding the $i$-cogood node of $\la$.
 We say that $\la\in\RP_p(n)$ is JS if it has only one normal node.
 As will be seen for example in Lemmas \ref{Lemma39s} and \ref{L15}, the residue of the normal node will play an important role (in particular it is important if the unique normal node has residue 0 or not).
 If $\la$ is JS and its normal node has residue $i$ we say that $\la$ is $\JS(i)$ (or write $\la\in\JS(i)$).
 For $i=0$ a combinatorial description of JS(0) partitions has been given in the introduction.
 By definition we easily have that

 \begin{lemma} Let $\la\in\RP_p(n)$ and $0\leq i\leq(p-1)/2$. \begin{enumerate}[-] \item if $\eps_i(\la)>0$ then $\phi_i(\widetilde e_i\la)>0$ and $\widetilde f_i\widetilde e_i\la=\la$.
 Further if $i=0$ then $a(\widetilde e_i\la)=a(\la)$, while if $i>0$ then $a(\widetilde e_i\la)=1-a(\la)$;